 St. Petersburg Summer Garden was the favourite place of Peter the Great, the first Russian emperor.

-The garden with a collection of sculptures and the Summer Palace that was the first Emperor’s residence constitute a single museum complex. is one of the places where one can feel the atmosphere of Peter’s times.
+The garden with a collection of sculptures and the Summer Palace that was the first Emperor’s residence constitute a single museum complex is one of the places where one can feel the atmosphere of Peter’s times.
 The Summer Garden is a pearl in the garden necklace of Petersburg.
 Peter I really liked this garden.
-It was laid out in 1704.
+He laid out in 1704.
 Time has changed the garden a lot.
 However, its original planning still remains.

 Peter I wanted the garden of his residence to be as beautiful as the famous gardens of European monarchs.
 To decorate the Summer Garden he commissioned marble busts and statues from Italy.
 This purchase laid the foundation of the collection of sculpture of European level.